Celtic3d specializes in 3d modelling for 3d print and digital fabrication.

 The advantage of powder-based materials is that the loose powder provides support during the manufacturing process which makes it possible to print complex shapes that would otherwise need additional supports to be created.

 Surface finish: Good levels of detail with a slightly grainy feel.
-Can be printed at thicknesses of 1mm (or even slightly less).
+Can be printed at thicknesses of 1mm (or slightly less).

 The unfinished material is porous, but can be impregnated with a sealant or given a coat of acrylic varnish to protect from stains.